AndyQ/MetalCity/README.md

 Its heavily based off Shamus Young's PixelCity - http://www.shamusyoung.com/twentysidedtale/?p=2940

-Also, the fireworks are based on Karl Pickett's Fireworks Graphics Demo (https://github.com/kjpgit/fireworks) - updated for Swift 4.2 and changes in Metal.
+The fireworks are based on Karl Pickett's Fireworks Graphics Demo (https://github.com/kjpgit/fireworks) - updated for Swift 4.2 and changes in Metal.

+The menu was done by Simeon Saëns of TwoLivesLeft - https://github.com/TwoLivesLeft/Menu

 This was written as a way for me to get more familiar with Metal and as its my second Metal app, I'm sure that there are many things I'm doing wrong (feedback and comments welcomed!).